+1003(g) - TURNAROUND MODEL

-1003(g) - TURNAROUND MODEL for Tier I and Tier II
+1003(g) - TURNAROUND MODEL

-STANDARD: LEADER STANDARD: LEADERSHIP
+STANDARD: LEADER

 Indicator Rating of Performance

 4 3 2 1

 Exemplary level of Full function and Limited development Little or no

 development and operational level of and partial development and

-implementation development and implementation implementation
+implementation development and implementation implementation implementation

-implementation

 Replace the principal The district has hired a The district has not hired

-with a visionary, new principal. a new principal.
+with a visionary, instructional leader. new principal. a new principal.

-instructional leader.

 Adopt a new governance The school has adopted The school has adopted The school is in the The school has not

 structure which may a new governance a new governance process of investigating started the process of

 include, but is not structure; the new structure and is in the a new governance adoption and

 limited to: governance structure has process of structure. implementation of a new

 ✓ The school reports to been implemented and is implementation. governance structure.

 a new "turnaround fully functioning

 office" in the LEA.

-✓ Hire a "turnaround
+✓ Hire a "turnaround"

 leader" who reports

 directly to the

 superintendent.

 ✓ Enter into a multi -

 year contract with

 the LEA or SEA to

 obtain added

 flexibility in

 exchange for greater

 accountability.